When Do Our Sections Meet?

 It is important that you let your child’s Section Leader know of any medical condition that your child may have, or any medication that they may take.

 You should also inform them of any special dietary needs, or food allergies they may suffer from.
 We often include food items within the programme, and if, for example, your child has an allergy to, or intolerance of, Gluten, we will ensure that we do not use any wheat products, or provide a Gluten free alternative.

 It is of particular importance that we know of any medical or dietary needs if your child goes on camp, so that arrangements can be made to cater for them.

-It is the policy of the Scout Association to safeguard the welfare of all members by protecting them from physical, sexual, and emotional harm.
+It is the policy of the Scout Association to safeguard the welfare of members by protecting them from all types of harm.
 The Scout Association takes all reasonable steps to ensure that, through relevant procedures and training, members and adults taking part in Scout activities do so in a safe environment.